 Measuring the internal temperature of cooked turkey ensures the meat has been heated to the point at which it can be eaten safely.
 Knowing at what temperature to pull turkey from the oven will also ensure the meat will be tender and not overcooked.
-Both digital and metal thermometers can be used for this purpose, and proper placement will ensure a correct measurement.
+Both digital and analog thermometers can be used for this purpose, and proper placement will ensure a correct measurement.

-Taking the temperature
+Taking the Temperature

 Digital or Dial

-Digital thermometers are becoming more common in home kitchens as they are relatively inexpensive, deliver precise measurements and can be easier to read than the standard metal devices.
-A convenient feature of digital thermometers is that they can be set to sound an alarm when your food has reached the desired temperature.
+A variety of thermometers are now available to the home cook.
+Digital thermometers and probe-type thermometers are popular in home kitchens because they're relatively inexpensive, deliver precise measurements and can be easier to read than the standard metal devices.
+A convenient feature of many probe-type digital thermometers is that they can be set to sound an alarm when your food has reached the desired temperature.

 Calibrating the Thermometer

 No matter which version you choose, you will want to check its calibration occasionally.
 You can do this by placing the probe end of the thermometer into a glass of ice and water.
 The ice bath should measure 32 degrees Fahrenheit or 0 degrees Celsius.

 If the measurement is off even slightly, you will need to make an adjustment.
 Check the manufacturer's guidelines on how to do this with the electric versions.
 Usually, the simple metal tools can be adjusted manually by adjusting a screw on the back or base of the dial.
 Don't shirk this part of the process.
 Meat that is even a couple of degrees undercooked can be dangerous to consume.

 Check out this related video from ExpertVillage on Youtube